devansh-dek/LimitOrderBook/README.md

 # Limit Order Book (LOB) Dashboard

 ## Overview
 The **Limit Order Book (LOB) Dashboard** is a high-performance, multithreaded simulation of a financial exchange's order book.
 It features real-time order matching, latency benchmarking, and a modern GUI built with Dear ImGui.
+This project is designed to showcase expertise in systems programming, multithreading, and financial systems, making it highly relevant for roles in high-frequency trading (HFT) and quantitative finance.

 ## Key Features